dani-t-codes/PierresBakery.Solution/README.md

 ## Stretch Goals

 If I were to further build out this application in the console, I would code for the user to be able to enter integer values or numbers in word form and still return number of loaves/pastries and the cost in an integer format.
+The C# int.TryParse() method might come in handy, at least for a more elegant try/catch error handle until that functionality was built.

 I would confirm the user's total number of bread loaves or pastries before returning the cost with something like the following inside of the existing conditional statement in main for choosing bread/pastries/exit:

-Pseudo-code:
+(Pseudo-code:)
   string confirmNumPastries = Console.ReadLine().ToLower();
     if (confirmNumPastries == "yes")
       {